trellisconnect/savvy-sdk-docs/README.md

           // onAccountLink(accountId, metadata)
           // Called when Savvy has completed retrieving policy information from the user.
-          // The function is passed in an accountId and a metadata object.
+          // The function is passed an accountId and a metadata object.
           onAccountLink: handleSavvyAccountLink,

           // onClose()
-          // Called when the user closes the modal dialog -- either when they have
+          // Called when the user closes the modal dialog.
-          // successfully loaded their policies (potentially after an onSuccess() call) or by
-          // clicking the "X" button in the top right of the modal.
           onClose: handleSavvyClose,

           // onEvent(eventName, metadata)